ppoffice/hexo-theme-icarus/source/_posts/en/Other-Plugins.md

 The gallery plugin of Icarus contains both [lightGallery](https://sachinchoolur.github.io/lightGallery/) and [Justified Gallery](https://miromannino.github.io/Justified-Gallery/) extensions.
-To enable it, please set `plugins` > `gallery` to `true` in your theme's configuration file.
+To enable it, set `plugins` > `gallery` to `true` in your theme configurations.

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 plugins:
     gallery: true
 {% endcodeblock %}

-Additionally, in order to use Justified Gallery, please wrap your images with the `<div class="justified-gallery">` and `</div>` HTML tag pair.
+Additionally, in order to use Justified Gallery, wrap your images with the `<div class="justified-gallery">` and `</div>` HTML tag pair.
-Also, if you are using Markdown syntax to include images, please add additional empty lines between the HTMl tags and Markdown tags.
+Also, if you are using Markdown syntax to include images, add additional empty lines between the HTMl tags and Markdown tags.
 For example, the Markdown code of the gallery preview below is